 Recreation meets restoration a scenic Spot along the Wabash Cannonball Trail.

 Once home to a 1,000 acres farm, almost 100 acres of this land is being restored to a rich habitat for birds, frogs and turtles.

-The park has planted prairies, a lake for boating, three campsites secluded in the woods, walking paths and a connection to the Wabash Cannonball Trail, which runs through the park.
+The park has planted prairies, a pond for boating, three campsites secluded in the woods, walking paths and a connection to the Wabash Cannonball Trail, which runs through the park.